equinor/terraform-baseline/CONTRIBUTING.md

 1. Create a new branch.
 1. Commit your changes.
-1. Create a pull request to trigger any relevant deployment workflows.
+1. Create a pull request.
-1. Approve deployments.
 1. Request a review.
 1. Once approved, merge to branch `main`.